 Tax season can be a busy time collecting all those tax forms and preparing your taxes.
 There is one important thing you need to do before you file your taxes.
-Don’t miss the IRA contribution deadline for the 2012 tax year.
+Don’t miss the IRA contribution deadline for this tax year.

 Tax years and calendar years don’t always sync.
 This is true for IRA contributions.
-Even though 2012 is over, the tax year for some IRAs hasn’t ended yet.
+Even though the calendar year is over, the tax year for some IRAs hasn’t ended yet.

 The good news is the IRS gives you a four-month cushion if you forget.
 So while you rush to meet the tax deadline this year, stop and check your IRA contributions too.